 A Short History of the Kingston Heath Golf Club

 With a history that began in 1909, Kingston Heath Golf Club opened for play in its current location in 1925.
 At 6229 meters (6812 yards) and a par of 82, it was one of the longest and most difficult golf courses in all of Australia.

 Some of the most iconic names in golf are associated with the creation of Kingston Heath.
 First, was Dan Souter.
 Winner of the Australian Open in 1905 and 6-time runner-up, he also won the Australian PGA 4 times, including 3 years in a row.
 Mr. Souter is primarily responsible for the layout that we have today.
 When seeking advice for the design of the course, Souter turned to 6-time Open Champion Mr. Harry Vardon.
 Vardon’s advice was simple- “build a course that will stand the test of time.”

-The next famous name associated with Kingston Heath, and in fact all the Melbourne Sandbelt, was Mick Morcom.
+The next famous name associated with Kingston Heath, and all the Melbourne Sandbelt, was Mick Morcom.
 Mr. Morcom was the greenkeeper at Royal Melbourne and constructed Souter’s design.
 Mr. Morcom’s son Vern Morcom oversaw most of the work and became the Head Greenkeeper in 1928, a position which he held until 1967.

 The final name instrumental to the Heath was Dr. Alister Mackenzie.
 Dr. Mackenzie arrived for his productive visit to Melbourne in late October of 1926.
 Brought to the city to lay out Royal Melbourne, and while he was here, the Club offered his services to other clubs in the area, including Kingston.
 Viewing the course, Mackenzie claimed: “Never yet have I advised upon a course where, owing to the excellence of design and construction work, the problems have been so simple.”